carlvilla/Multi-CTBNCs/README.md

 * Empty-digraph multi-dimensional continuous time Bayesian network classifier (Empty-digraph MCTBNC): dependencies between class variables are ignored.
 * Empty-maxK multi-dimensional continuous time Bayesian network classifier (Empty-maxK MCTBNC): feature nodes have at most k parents (excluding class variables) and dependencies between class variables are ignored.

 Note that if only one class variable is provided, a continuous time Bayesian network classifier (CTBNC) will be learnt instead with the selected constraints.

-## Inference over MCTBNCs